sefnyn/python_study_group/cheatsheets/gitcommand.md

     nothing added to commit but untracked files present (use "git add" to track)

-## Push new file to repo on GitHub
+## Push new file to remote repo on GitHub

   git pull
   git add example.txt